mikeester/merchant-docs/README.md

 ```

 #### Order Broadcasted:
-Indicates that the crypto transaction has been broadcasted to the blockchain.
+Indicates that the cryptocurrency transaction has been broadcasted to the blockchain.

 ```json
 {